Skin Papilloma & Dog Warts: Our Vet Explains Causes, Signs & Risks

 In general, papillomas of the skin and oral cavity are not considered to be dangerous.
 Both oral and cutaneous papillomas will typically resolve spontaneously, with oral papillomas often regressing within 6–12 weeks.
 Cutaneous plaques may self-resolve, however, progression to involve extensive areas of skin is possible.

-While oral papillomas tend to resolve on their own without significant issue, cases of severe papilloma growth can interfere with normal eating or breathing on the rare occasion.
+While oral papillomas tend to resolve on their own without significant issues, cases of severe papilloma growth can interfere with normal eating or breathing on the rare occasion.
 Dogs with extensive or persistent papillomatosis may also be predisposed to developing oral squamous cell carcinoma—a type of cancer that affects the mouth.

 Similarly, cutaneous papillomas and cutaneous pigmented plaques that do not spontaneously regress have been rarely reported to undergo transformation to invasive, malignant, squamous cell carcinoma.